Focused worker in hardhat at industrial site

 What is SEO for industrial companies?

 SEO for industrial companies is the process of improving your company website to appear higher in search engine results pages (SERPs).
-SEO also ensures you give customers the best experience possible with your website, earning you more leads and revenue.
+The process focuses on making your site more valuable and useful to users, like by producing helpful content, improving page speed, and more.

 There are many companies that fall under the “industrial” umbrella, but they all likely have the same goal — to generate the most business.
 Here are a few examples of companies that could use industrial SEO: